anzodev/COMonitoring2/README.md

 ```
 python3 app.py
 ```
 4. Connect modules.
-If the app can't get access to modules on Linux platform use command (Pololu Wixel):
+If app can't get access to modules on Linux platform use command (Pololu Wixel):
 ```
 sudo usermod -a -G dialout $USER
 ```